develop-me/bootcamp--week-06--php/challenges/01-basic-php/README.md

 ## Tricksy

-1) Write some code that outputs 50 lines so that, if the current line number is *n*, the output is the total of the first *n* odd numbers.
+1) Write some code that outputs 50 lines so that, if the number is *n*, the output is the total of the first *n* odd numbers.

     e.g.